-T (3)(A) shall not be considered under paragraph 2 (1)(A) in determining whether a service pro- 3 vider has actual knowledge or is aware of facts 4 or circumstances from which infringing activity 5 is apparent, provided that the provider prompt- 6 ly attempts to contact the complaining party or 7 takes other reasonable steps to assist in the re- 8 ceipt of notice under paragraph (3)(A) when 9 the notice is provided to the service provider's 10 designated agent and substantially satisfies the 11 provisions of subparagraphs (3)(A)(ii), (iii), and 12 (iv).
-13 "(d) Information Location Tools.-A service 14 provider shall not be liable for monetary relief, or except 15 as provided in subsection (i) for injunctive or other equi- 16 table relief, for infringement for the provider referring or 17 linking users to an online location containing infringing 18 material or activity by using information location tools, in- 19 cluding a directory, index, reference, pointer or hypertext 20 link, if the provider- 21 "(1) does not have actual knowledge that the 22 material or activity is infringing or, in the absence 23 of such actual knowledge, is not aware of facts or 24 circumstances from which infringing activity is ap- 25 parent;
+1 (3)(A) shall not be considered under paragraph 2 (1)(A) in determining whether a service pro-3 vider has actual knowledge or is aware of facts 4 or circumstances from which infringing activity 5 is apparent, provided that the provider prompt-6 ly attempts to contact the complaining party or 7 takes other reasonable steps to assist in the re-8 ceipt of notice under paragraph (3)(A) when 9 the notice is provided to the service provider's 10 designated agent and substantially satisfies the 11 provisions of subparagraphs (3)(A)(ii), (iii), and 12 (iv).

+"(d) INFORMATION LOCATION TOOLS .- A service 13 provider shall not be liable for monetary relief, or except 14 as provided in subsection (i) for injunctive or other equi-15 16 table relief, for infringement for the provider referring or 17 linking users to an online location containing infringing 18 material or activity by using information location tools, including a directory, index, reference, pointer or hypertext 19 20link, if the provider-

+21 "(1) does not have actual knowledge that the 22 material or activity is infringing or, in the absence 23 of such actual knowledge, is not aware of facts or 24 circumstances from which infringing activity is ap25 parent;

-1 "(2) does not receive a financial benefit directly 2 attributable to the infringing activity, where the 3 service provider has the right and ability to control 4 such activity; and 5 "(3) responds expeditiously to remove or disable 6 the reference or link upon notification of claimed in- 7 fringement as described in subsection (c)(3); pro- 8 vided that for the purposes of this paragraph, the 9 element in subsection (c)(3)(A)(iii) shall be identi- 10 fication of the reference or link, to material or activ- 11 ity claimed to be infringing, that is to be removed 12 or access to which is to be disabled, and information 13 reasonably sufficient to permit the service provider 14 to locate such reference or link.
-15 "(e) MISREPRESENTATIONS.-Any person who know- 16 ingly materially misrepresents under this section (1) that 17 material or activity is infringing, or (2) that material or 18 activity was removed or disabled by mistake or 19 misidentification, shall be liable for any damages, includ- 20 ing costs and attorneys' fees, incurred by the alleged in- 21 fringer, by any copyright owner or copyright owner's au- 22 thorized licensee, or by the service provider, who is injured 23 by such misrepresentation, as the result of the service pro- 24 vider relying upon such misrepresentation in removing or 25 disabling access to the material or activity claimed to be
+"(2) does not receive a financial benefit directly attributable to the infringing activity, where the service provider has the right and ability to control such activity; and

+"(3) responds expeditiously to remove or disable 5 6 the reference or link upon notification of claimed in-7 fringement as described in subsection (c)(3): pro-8 vided that for the purposes of this paragraph, the element in subsection (c)(3)(A)(iii) shall be identi-9 fication of the reference or link, to material or activ-10 11 ity claimed to be infringing, that is to be removed 12 or access to which is to be disabled, and information 13 reasonably sufficient to permit the service provider 14 to locate such reference or link.

+15 "(e) MISREPRESENTATIONS.-Any person who know-16 ingly materially misrepresents under this section (1) that 17 material or activity is infringing, or (2) that material or 18 activity removed disabled by mistake was $\mathbf{or}$ or misidentification, shall be liable for any damages, includ-19 20ing costs and attorneys' fees, incurred by the alleged in-21 fringer, by any copyright owner or copyright owner's au-22 thorized licensee, or by the service provider, who is injured 23 by such misrepresentation, as the result of the service pro-24 vider relying upon such misrepresentation in removing or 25 disabling access to the material or activity claimed to be infringing, or in replacing the removed material or ceasing to disable access to it.